September-October 2021 Issue: Building Science

 With Green Builder on your bookshelf, you’re in the loop—tracking the newest HVAC systems, picking apart false claims, and building better homes than might have been possible forty years ago.

-So take a few minutes, or an hour, and peruse our latest issue, and our library.
+So take a few minutes, or an hour, and peruse our latest issue, and our library below.
 If you don’t find something you can use, drop me an email, and I’ll add it to the “to do” list.
 Thanks for checking in.

 Explore the award-winning print and digital publication, chronicling sustainable and high-performance building practices in the U.S. and beyond.